Documentary ExposΓ©

 The Science

-A 20% cut from a massive baseline is not net-zero — zero means zero
+A slight reduction from a massive baseline is not net-zero — zero means zero

 The Claim